terralang/terra/README.md

     print("hello, world")

 This program is actually a completely valid Lua program as well.
 In fact, the top-level declarations in a Terra source code file are always run as normal Lua code!
 This top-level Lua layer handles the details like conditional compilation, namespaces, and templating of terra code.
-We'll see later that it additionally allows for more powerful features such as function specialization, lisp-style macros, and code quotations (not-yet-implemented).
+We'll see later that it additionally allows for more powerful meta-programming features such as function specialization, lisp-style macros, and code quotations.

 To actually begin writing Terra code, we introduce a Terra function with the keyword `terra`: